Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

  - The argument for the `SawToothGenerator` constructor is the period, not the frequency.
  - There should not be any usage of `Math.PI` or `Math.sin` in your code.
  - The state of your generator should still be an integer that increments by 1 each time.
+ - Create a state variable that varies between 0 and period - 1, and write a helper function called `normalize` that converts values between 0 and period - 1 to values between -1.0 and 1.0.

 For extra fun, use the MultiGenerator to play multiple sawtooth or sine waves in combination with each other.